 As critical as site speed is, it is even more important on mobile.
 It enhances user experience, conversion rates, and search rankings.
 Because of this, it is expected that the update will incorporate AMP as a ranking factor in the near future.
 Although complex and limited to publishers, pages utilizing AMP and cached in Google’s AMP cache will earn higher rankings than other content pages.

 Want your site to excel in mobile usability?
-Contact DAC Group.
+Contact DAC.
 We’re the experts in all things digital.